Drup/fugit/Readme.md

 Alert will trigger in 3 minutes and 30 seconds.
 ``

+It has a nice editable configuration file under `$HOME/.config/fugit/config`.

 ## Compatibility

 It might work under my linux setup.
 It probably doesn't work anywhere else.